“A, B, C, D, E, F, G… Now I know my ABCs…”

 On the other hand, the items your child can use to make ‘curvy’ letters include cooked spaghetti, playdoh, ribbons, string, shoelaces.

-Find out more on how to teach your child to write the alphabet on the next page…
+More tips on how to teach your child to write the alphabet…

 - You don’t necessarily have to follow the order of the actual alphabet.
 Start from the simpler letters and progress to the more challenging ones.
 Try this sequence: E, F, H, I, L, T, V, W, X, K, M, N, Y, A, Z, C, O, G, Q, B, D, J, P, U, R, S (Source: www.themeasuredmom.com) .